 Health Benefits of Aguaje

-While scientific research on aguaje still insufficient, with ongoing studies on the also called buriti and curvy fruit, preliminary fndings, as well as the traditional uses of the moriche palm fruit suggest that it can help, most importantly, with the following:
+While scientific research on aguaje is still insufficient, preliminary studies on the traditional uses of the moriche palm fruit suggest that it can help with the following:

 Promoting eye health.
 Given its astounding amounts of pro-vitamin A compounds, the buriti oil help prevent xerophthalmia, which is the progressive loss of vision due to vitamin A deficiency.